 Within the park, gasoline is sold only at Furnace Creek, Panamint Springs Resort and Stovepipe Wells Village, so plan accordingly.
 Diesel is available only at Furnance Creek and Panamint Springs Resort.
 Carry extra drinking water, especially when hiking.
-Though not required, when going off-road on approved trails you can register with the Park Service for safety reasons.
-Note: There are few designated trails in the park, but unlimited hiking.

 FURNACE CREEK VISITOR CENTER